Motion Under Occlusion, pt.4: GCC-PHAT and the Fejér Kernel

 $I_{odd}$ is constructed similarly over frames with odd time-steps, with the only exception

-Meaning that all odd-frames are mapped translated back to the reference odd frame (why we do it this way will become clear soon).
+Meaning that all odd-frames are translated back relatively to the first odd frame (why we do it this way will become clear soon).

-From here computing GCC-PHAT is straightforward, where we have
+From here on computing GCC-PHAT is quite straightforward:

 Let’s plug in different values for $\alpha$!
 Starting with $\alpha=0$ we get

-is equivalent to our original optimization objective, up to the order of the moving average filter!
+is equivalent to our original variance objective up to the order of the moving-average filter.

 Connecting the two optimization objectives

-Finally, note that we can “revert” our GCC-PHAT objective into the exact previous objective by computing the integrated image from integrated pairs by
+We can “revert” our GCC-PHAT objective into the exact energy (variance) objective by computing the integrated image from integrated pairs by

-We’ve essentially created a link between our two optimization objectives, where we can choose either depending on our need for flexibility, computational constraints.
+We’ve essentially created a link between our two optimization objectives, where we can choose to branch out to either from some intermediate computation, depending on our need for flexibility, computational constraints, etc…

 Conclusion